cozy/cozy-setup/README.md

     sudo apt-get install upstart
     sudo reboot now

+On your local machine install Fabric.
+Fabric is a tool to run scripts on a remote server:

+    apt-get install python python-pip
+    pip install fabric fabtools

 Once your system is prepared, then use the Fabric script from your local machine to launch the cozy installation: